 ALEN allows you to work with its Form Builder plugin to create and facilitate surveys, evaluations and feedback, data collection processes, and many more types of forms.
 All of this within the same environment, optimizing the overall on-platform learning and management experience.

-It will also allow you to build multiple workflow hierarchies, designate users or user sets for specific purposes, and establish custom notifications.
+It will also allow you to build multiple workflow frameworks, designate users or user sets for specific purposes, and establish custom notifications and tracking.

 The Premergency’s Form Builder

 Let’s get to know our Form Builder a little more.
 This plugin has several features that will help you with the creation process and the distribution, permissions, and functionality of each form.